jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 The Storage sub-package of model is repsonsible for converting all stateful entities within the model into a JSON representation, storing these entities  in a consistent system storage directory (consistency ensured by the storage package itself), recording previous system states in the event that an error occurs and the user would like to roll back the model to the last recorded state, and re-building the model (exactly as it was at shutdown) from the JSON representation.

+### Changes from Assignment#3

+The Major changes from Assignment 3 are the addition of rooms, and the expansion of storage.

 ### Model UML

 ![](UML Diagrams/Model.png)